javidel/modern-data-warehouse/adw/adw.md

     ![Select Autonomous Data Warehouse](./images/select-autonomous.png)

     This will take you to the management console page.

-    To learn more about comparments, see [Managing Compartments](https://docs.cloud.oracle.com/en-us/iaas/Content/Identity/Tasks/managingcompartments.htm).

 2. To create a new instance, click the blue **Create Autonomous Database** button.